Anvitha-git/AI-Driven-Resume-Screening/DEPLOYMENT.md

   - Any SMTP/email creds if mailing is enabled
 - After deploy, note your backend URL: `https://<service>.onrender.com`

+Important:
+- If deploying via Blueprint, ensure the branch is `pranav-dev` so the latest configs are used.
+- Render must see your app listening on `$PORT`.
+We expose `/health` to help port scanning.

 ## 2) Frontend on Netlify (React)
 - New site from Git → Connect your GitHub repo.
 - Base directory: `frontend/c`
-- Build command: `npm install && npm run build`
+- Build command: `npm install --legacy-peer-deps && npm run build`
 - Publish directory: `build`

+Branch & Node version:
+- Set the build branch to `pranav-dev` to include `netlify.toml` and `.npmrc` fixes.
+- Node version is pinned via `netlify.toml` to 18.
+  - Alternatively, set `Environment` → `NODE_VERSION=18` in Netlify.

 Environment variables (Netlify → Site settings → Build & deploy → Environment):
 - `REACT_APP_BACKEND_URL` → Render backend URL (e.g., `https://backend-api.onrender.com`)